 We knew about the park and the candy.
 We’d heard about the chocolate massages.

 But it turns out that there’s more to Hershey.
-Or so we found out during the Segway of Hershey off-road tour.
+Or so we found out during our off-road Segway tour.

 We had never ridden Segways before, and the off-road versions seemed initially daunting to Mindi.
 Daryl rode the Segway like a pro from the start.